Bible Verses About Gossip

-Do YOU see and understand my point now Friends?
+Do YOU see and understand my point where gossiping is concerned now Friends?

 It’s not in a good way either.
 Let no corrupt communication proceed out of your mouth, but that which is good to the use of edifying, that it may minister grace unto the hearers.
 Ephesians 4:29

-My dear Friends, gossip doesn’t just involve talking, it also involves LISTENING to what’s being said as well
+Sweet Friend gossip doesn’t just involve talking it also involves LISTENING to what’s being said as well

 The words of a gossip are like choice morsels, they go down to the inmost parts.
 Like a coating of silver dross on earthenware, are fervent lips with an evil heart.
 Enemies disguise themselves with their lips, but in their hearts they harbor deceit.
 Though their speech is charming, do not believe them, for seven abominations fill their hearts.
 Their malice may be concealed by deception, but their wickedness will be exposed in the assembly.
 Proverbs 26:22-26

-I did some research on different types of speech and got the definitions to help us understand more about harmful words:
+I did some research on different types of speech and got the definitions to help us understand more about harmful words we use when gossiping: